cstjean/ScikitLearn.jl/docs/python.md

 - A few of the Python submodules were translated into Julia to support Julia models: `ScikitLearn.Pipelines`, `ScikitLearn.CrossValidation`, and `ScikitLearn.GridSearch`

-Furthermore, to access the class members and methods of a Python objects (i.e. all models imported through `@sk_import`), use `obj[:member_name]`.
+To access the class members and methods of a Python object (i.e. all models imported through `@sk_import`), use `obj[:member_name]`.
 For
 example: